MMIV-ML/ELMED219/Lab1-mpMRI-glioma/README.md

 <hr>

-The following notebook is essentially a copy of the multi-class semantic segmentation notebook `10d_tutorial_multiclass_segmentation.ipynb` from `fastMONAI`, and also incoporating parts of the extended notebook in https://github.com/MMIV-ML/fastMONAI/tree/master/presentations/MMIV-1022.
+The following notebook is essentially a copy of the multi-class semantic segmentation notebook `10d_tutorial_multiclass_segmentation.ipynb` from [`fastMONAI`](https://fastmonai.no) (developed by Satheshkumar Kaliyugarasan and Alexander S. Lundervold at [MMIV](https://mmiv.no/machinelearning), and also incoporating parts of the extended notebook in https://github.com/MMIV-ML/fastMONAI/tree/master/presentations/MMIV-1022.
 We will not have time for a detailed introduction to MONAI.
 Please consult the documentation: https://monai.io and also see their tutorials.

 | Notebook    |      1-Click Notebook      |
 |:----------|------|